n0t-gloomy/detection/README.md

-# 🧠 Medical Image Classification Web App
+# 🧠 Image Classification Web App

-A Streamlit-based web application for classifying oral medical conditions using a deep learning model trained with YOLO (Ultralytics).
+A Streamlit-based web application for classifying datas using a deep learning model trained with YOLO (Ultralytics).
 Users can upload an image and receive predicted labels with confidence scores in real time.

 # 🚀 Features
 📤 Upload images (.jpg, .jpeg, .png)